Expander Decomposition for Non-Uniform Vertex Measures: Introduction

 The following is an overview on the result of \cite{agassy2022expander} which builds on~\cite{saranurak2019expander}.
 The naive way to compute an expander decomposition is to use an approximation algorithm for the sparsest cut problem.
 Given an $f(n)$-approximation algorithm for the problem of finding a minimum conductance cut, one can get a $(\phi, O(f(n)\cdot\phi\log n))$-expander decomposition algorithm by recursively computing approximate cuts until all components are certified as expanders.
 The drawback of this approach is a possible linear recursion depth (because of unbalanced cuts - one side has very small volume) which affects the running time.
 To solve this problem, Saranurak and Wang~\cite{saranurak2019expander} developed a sparse cut algorithm that either returns a \emph{balanced} sparse cut or an unbalanced sparse cut in which the larger side is an expander (and therefore they only need to recur on the smaller side of the cut).
 Their algorithm is based on the Cut-Matching Game~\cite{khandekar2009graph}.

 {\bf Cut-matching:} The cut-matching game, played by a \emph{cut player} and a \emph{matching player} to construct an expander, is a well known technique to reduce the approximation task for sparsest cut to a polylogarithmic number of maximum flow problems~\cite{khandekar2009graph}.
-Khandekar et al.~\cite{khandekar2009graph} devised a strategy for the cut player that translates to an $O(\log^2 {n})$ approximation algorithm for the sparsest cut problem.
-This cut player of~\cite{khandekar2009graph} is robust in the sense that it is simple and flexible to modifications for other applications~\cite{racke2014computing,saranurak2019expander}.
-A more sophisticated spectral cut player was devised by~\cite{orecchia2008partitioning} which yields $O(\log{n})$ approximation.
+Khandekar \etal~\cite{khandekar2009graph} devised a strategy for the cut player that translates to an $O(\log^2 {n})$ approximation algorithm for the sparsest cut problem.
+This cut player of~\cite{khandekar2009graph} is robust, in the sense that it is simple and can be flexibly adapted for other applications~\cite{racke2014computing,saranurak2019expander}.
+A more sophisticated spectral cut player was devised by Orecchia \etal~\cite{orecchia2008partitioning} which yields $O(\log{n})$ approximation.
 This cut player is less flexible and harder to modify.